cburdine/materials-ml-workshop/MaterialsML/unsupervised_learning/clustering.md

 >
 > 4. If none of the cluster centroids moved, stop.
 Otherwise, repeat steps 2-4.

+Because this is a relatively easy algorithm to implement, let's write some Python code that performs the $k$-means algorithm:

 ```{code-cell}
 import numpy as np